willmgardner/academic_website/content/publication/comfort-global-2024/index.md

 ---
-title: 'Global, regional, and national stillbirths at 20 weeks' gestation or longer in 204 countries and territories, 1990–2021: findings from the Global Burden of Disease Study 2021'
+title: "Global, regional, and national stillbirths at 20 weeks' gestation or longer in 204 countries and territories, 1990–2021: findings from the Global Burden of Disease Study 2021"

 # Authors
 # A YAML list of author names